vladak/radio2mqtt/README.md

 ## Lessons learned

+- Using web workflow makes it easy for unattended upgrades or code changes
 - The 433 MHz signal using 16.5 cm wire antenna can easily reach across the apartment, i.e. through brick/concrete walls and windows.

 ## Guide/documentation links